neoglez/neural-anthropometer/README.md

 You can check [Storage info](https://github.com/neoglez/neural-anthropometer#4-storage-info) for how much disk space they require and can do partial download.
 Download from our cloud (see bellow).

 | Dataset  |  Download Link     | sha256sum      |  Password |
 |----------|:-------------:|---------------:|---------------:|
 | Neural-Anthropometer (full) |  [NeuralAnthropometer.tar.gz](https://cloudlogin03.world4you.com/index.php/s/5uD3bt1n207k8ko) | 7fe685fa21988a5dfcf567cdc18bee208f99e37ef44bef1d239aa720e219c47e | na-dataset |

-The general structure of the folders is as follows:
+Put the dataset directly under the folder `neural-anthropometer`.
+The general structure of the folders must be:

 ``` shell
 neural-anthropometer/dataset/